laz824/travelPlannerCpp/README.md

 ### Adjacency Matrix:

-- Serves the purpose of bridging the distance between measurement for the cities placed in a 2D array in which, matrix[i][j].
-Represents the distance for city i from city j.
+- Represents the distance for city i from city j.

 ### Route Generation:

 - Start and end cities (Riverside) remain constant, and all permutations of city indices are constructed.

 - Ensures that no possible route is left unchecked in a systematic manner.

 ### Total Distance Calculation: